mosn/holmes/readme.md

 * WithTextDump() means not in binary mode, so it's text mode profiles
 * WithMemDump(30, 25, 80) means dump will happen when memory usage > 10% &&
   memory usage > 125% * previous memory usage or memory usage > 80%.
+* WithMemDangerousPercent means holmes would not dump profile if current Mem usage percent is greater than DangerousPercent.

 ### enable them all!

 It's easy.